morokhalid16/advanced-python-test/README.md

 ## Exercise 4 (15 min)
-Count how many products there is in each Dataimpact's category and each retailer's category by day. (write the `count_products_by_categories_by_day` function)
+Count how many products there are in each Dataimpact category and each retailer's category by day. (write the `count_products_by_categories_by_day` function)
-Average the numbers of products by Dataimpact's category and by retailer's category on both days. (write the `average_products_by_categories` function)
+Average the numbers of products by Dataimpact category and by retailer category on both days. (write the `average_products_by_categories` function)